top of page

 We arrived around 11:15 am.
 There were only around ten people on the beach.

-There are a few deck chairs with parasols. €45 for the two deckchairs, plus the parasol and the food, is more expensive than before.
+There are a few deck chairs with parasols. €45 for the two deckchairs, the parasol, and the food is more expensive than before.

 There are pebbles in the water, so remember to bring shoes.
-Be cautious, as the sea temperature drops quickly to 24 degrees, with an abundance of fish and occasionally jellyfish.
+Be cautious, as the sea temperature drops quickly to 24 degrees, with abundant fish and occasionally jellyfish.

 There is no phone signal or Wi-Fi available at the beach; however, a public telephone is available in case of emergencies.